Josh Duggar leaves court with pregnant wife after failed attempt to get child porn charges dropped

 - Oops!Something went wrong.Please try again later.

-Josh Duggar was all smiles as he exited an Arkansas courtroom, his pregnant wife by his side, despite his latest failed attempt to dodge child porn charges.
+Josh Duggar was all smiles as he exited an Arkansas courtroom, his pregnant wife by his side, despite his latest failed attempt to have child pornography charges dismissed.

 Prosecutors have said he had more than 200 images on his computer.